colouring-cities/archive-colouring-core-first-attempt/README.md

 _Last updated March 2022_

+#### Configuring the application:

+You can customise the appearance and settings for the Colouring Cities application, for example by changing the Colouring {City Name} or changing the initial map location.
+This is done through JSON config files.
+For more, see [docs/configure-your-environment](docs/configure-your-environment.md).

+_Last updated December 2022_

 #### Create a production version of the application:

 We also have documentation on setting up a production environment here: [docs/setup-production-environment](docs/setup-production-environment.md).